coproductions/makana-test/WebREADME.md

 Fork the repo and build out the remainder of the application to support the following requirements:

-- User login and logout
+- User login and rea

 - View list of comments and replies
 - Add/edit/delete comments and replies
   - Private/public comment toggle (Private comments only viewable to authenticated users)